Adaptive Conformal Prediction for Quantum Machine Learning: Adaptive Quantum Conformal Prediction

-Although the specific conditions to be met in this theorem are extremely unlikely in our setting, similarly to \cite{ACI} we believe that the bound should be representative of the algorithm's behaviour.
+\end{theorem} Although the assumptions required by this theorem are unlikely to hold exactly in our setting, we expect the bound to be broadly representative of the algorithm's empirical behaviour, as argued in \cite{ACI}.